fuglaro/filet-wm/README.md

 * Pin launcher window location to launcher button.
 * Better tile layout that also works for portrait mode.
 * Further code simplification and feature trimming.
+* Non invasive, cleaner topbar:
-* Lift topbar trigger that doesn't activate in games, pin mode stays higher? hold key to trigger?
+    * Lift topbar trigger that doesn't activate in games.
-* Lift topbar trigger that still works when not at screen edge, hold Win key and mouse move?
+    * Lift topbar trigger that still works when not at screen edge.
+    * Lift topbar when Win key held down (also inspected when mouse moves for captured input scenarios).
+    * Windows never avoid drawing over topbar.
+    * Don't show window name.
+Nobody cares.
+No need for zenmode then.
+    * Remove all mouse options on topbar except help launching.
+    * Position is locked to top center of first monitor.
+    * Width is the minimal size but auto expanding.

 # Thanks to, grateful forks, and contributions